-International Men’s Day (IMD) is an annual international event celebrated in over 80 countries including the UK on 19 November.
-It was inaugurated in 1999 in Trinidad and Tobago and has backing from UNESCO.
+International Men’s Day (IMD) is an annual international event celebrated and marked on 19 November every year, including across all four nations of the UK – England, Northern Ireland, Scotland and Wales.
+It was first formally started in the UK in 2010.
+The event as a whole was inaugurated in 1999 in Trinidad and Tobago and has backing from UNESCO.

 IMD is a global grassroots movement that invites every man, woman, girl and boy in the world to come together and celebrate men and boys in all their diversity.
-It gives everyone in the UK who wants to celebrate International Men’s Day the opportunity to help work towards IMD’s shared objectives and it six key pillars which are applied equally to men and boys irrespective of their age, ability, social background, ethnicity, sexuality, gender identity, religious belief and relationship status.
+It gives everyone in the UK who wants to celebrate and mark International Men’s Day the opportunity to help work towards IMD UK’s shared themes and the six international key pillars which are applied equally to men and boys irrespective of their age, ability, social background, ethnicity, sexuality, gender identity, religious belief and relationship status.

 In the UK

-Each year the event has gone from strength to strength and is marked and celebrated by variety of organisations in the private, public and charitable sectors in the UK.
+Since 2010, each year has seen the event has gone from strength to strength (the first few years saw a dozen events every year, now it is over 600) and is marked and celebrated by variety of organisations in the private, public and charitable sectors in the UK.
 Many have used it to highlight the need to provide more support from men and boys as well as the support they already provide.

 IMD in the UK takes a gender inclusive approach and therefore believes in ensuring that issues affecting women and girls are also resolved.

-It also recognises the intersection between gender and other factors such as race and sexuality which can compound the inequalities affecting men and boys.
+It also recognises the intersection between gender and other factors such as race, place, class and sexuality which can compound the inequalities affecting men and boys.

 Please feel free to browse the website for more information and please get in touch at firstname.lastname@example.org if you have any questions.